anurmamedov/djtaskapp/README.md

 # djtaskapp
-## a todo list which includes task creation and updates in it.
-create an account and use for your personal goals.
+## A todo list which includes task creation and updates it.
+Create an account and use for your personal goals.